suzuito/chat001-web-angular/SMOKETEST.md

 * Set default value to each input without queries.
 * Click "作成" and route to created room.
 * Call Error event if creating room is failed.
+* Save editing state when user leave this page.

 ### RoomComponent